 I was awoken on my second morning on the Big Island by a sound many travelers fear-- rain.
 And by the volume of the pattering on the roof, I realized this was not just a drizzle.
 I had some good hikes planned for the day that probably weren't feasible in this heavy downpour.
 Then I remembered what my friend Luke Bryan once told me "Where I come from, rain is a good thing."
 I took those words to heart.
 In Hawaii, rain doesn't necessarily bring corn which brings whiskey, but what it does bring is waterfalls!

 After a quick Google search, I realized there were several waterfalls in the Hilo area that I could get to with relative ease.
-I made a pit-stop at target to buy a poncho and I was off to my first falls-- Rainbow Falls.
+I made a pit-stop at Target to buy a poncho and I was off to my first falls-- Rainbow Falls.

 Here is a picture of the Boiling Pots.
 The name comes from the way the water flows over the rocks and makes it look like a pot of water about to boil over.
-I didn't quite see that, but it was still a good picture.
+I didn't quite see that, but it was still a good view.

 I first stopped at the smaller and less visible of the two falls, Kahuna falls.
 You could still see the flow fairly well and can tell that these falls are quite large (about 100 feet).
 The surrounding green vegetation around the flow was really quite incredible.
-I hadn't seen anything this big over in Oahu.
+I still hadn't seen anything this big over on Oahu.